DaviParma/rest-api-crud/README.md

-# rest-api-sql-crud
+# rest-api-sql
-Rest api relate to a crud, created with nodejs, express and using PostgreSQL database
+Rest api created with nodejs, express and using PostgreSQL database

 ## Details about the page:
 - Create User